Robust Control Barrier Functions using Uncertainty Estimation with Application to Mobile Robots: Introduction

-This paper is organized as follows.
-Section~\ref{sec:pre} provides preliminaries for synthesizing robust CBFs using uncertainty estimation.
-Section~\ref{sec:uncer} defines the matched and unmatched uncertainty conditions, and states our problem of safety-critical control under unmodeled dynamics.
-Section~\ref{sec:ue} proposes and analyzes an uncertainty estimator.
-Section~\ref{ex:unicyle} explains the impact of uncertain dynamics on ensuring the safety of a mobile robot while relying on the unicycle model.
-Section~\ref{sec:CBF-HOCBF} introduces our estimator-based robust CBFs schemes.
-Simulations and experimental implementation results are presented in Section~\ref{ex:EA}, and Section~\ref{sec:exper}, respectively.
-Finally, Section~\ref{sec:conc} concludes the paper.
+We organize this paper as follows.
+Section~\ref{sec:pre} provides preliminaries.
+Section~\ref{sec:main} proposes and analyzes an uncertainty estimator and introduces estimator-based robust CBF schemes.
+Section~\ref{ex:sim_hard} presents simulations and experiments, while Section~\ref{sec:conc} concludes the paper.